tkshirakawa/OpenCV_in_macOS/README.md

 OpenCV site : <https://opencv.org/>
 Source of the framework : <https://opencv.org/opencv-4-2-0/>

 **NOTE:** The file 'opencv2.framework' is too large to upload into GitHub.
 You can download it from [HERE](https://www.icloud.com/iclouddrive/0l0nK8HIE8oXmQdRe_C1KyuaQ#opencv2.framework).
+I follow [the license of OpenCV](https://github.com/tkshirakawa/OpenCV_in_macOS/blob/master/LICENSE%20of%20OpenCV) for OpenCV library and opencv2.framework.

 ## About Files